So why Homer? And why the Iliad? What could it possibly offer us today?

 the mother who gave birth to me a goddess

-Yet over me, as well, hangs fate
+Yet over me, as well, hangs fate—my death.

 Contrast against our own modern day dread and anxiety or the denials and the silly delusions of immortality and those preposterous demands for unprecedented security and, of course, all the ensuing pettiness and the obnoxious babble.